Form preview

 2

 Prepare a file.
-Use the Add New button.
-Then upload your file to the system from your device, importing it from internal mail, the cloud, or by adding its URL.
+Use the Add New button to start a new project.
+Then, using your device, upload your file to the system by importing it from internal mail, the cloud, or adding its URL.

 3

-Edit 4797 form.
+Edit form 4797 for.
 Add and change text, add new objects, move pages, add watermarks and page numbers, and more.
 Then click Done when you're done editing and go to the Documents tab to merge or split the file.
 If you want to lock or unlock the file, click the lock or unlock button.

 4

 With pdfFiller, it's always easy to work with documents.
-Try it out!

 IRS 4797 Form Versions